Sleighs/chat-plus/README.md

-# ChatPlus Livestream Chat Extension for Rumble
+# ChatPlus: Livestream Chat Extension for Rumble

 This Chrome extension adds livestream chat features to Rumble.com to enhance your viewing experience.